-3. Reminiscing.
-Ohhhh the peace of Christmas Eve before children, just the two of us, a roaring fire, and dinner that did not contain a nugget shaped anything.
+Ohhhh, the peace of Christmas Eve before children, just the two of us, a roaring fire, a dinner that did not contain a nugget shaped anything, and nothing to put together while we’re half-asleep.
 And sleeping in on Christmas morning, like until 11, then lingering over coffee and good conversation and the exchanging of thoughtful and intimate gifts.
 Then our first Christmas as a married couple together, expecting our first baby, and eager to have a little bundle the following year.
 Remember when we couldn’t wait to have a kid old enough to sit, unafraid, on Santa’s lap?
 One that would write adorable letters to the jolly guy, and believed with all his heart the magic that is Christmas?
 Memories, like the corners of this coffee table we haven’t seen in years because it’s baby proofed.
 So here’s to us, waking up tomorrow at 5 a.m., admiring the thoughtful new hot water heater we bought each other for Christmas.
 What are you doing New Year’s Eve?
 Set the alarm for midnight so we can smooch.

-4. We’re Done Having Kids.
 This usually happens two or three kids in, sometime after 2 a.m, with bleary eyes and impatiently angry voices.
 When a hungry baby has woken up to eat, the toddler simultaneously begins crying because of a bad dream, and you have three hours more of clicking and snapping your way to the perfect little boy’s workbench.
 You both start saying it.
 Her, “Don’t ever touch me again.”
 Him, “Let’s have another baby you said!
 It will be fun you said!”
 Her, “I’m never having sex with you again.”
-Him, ‘How could we?
+Him, “How could we?
 They ALL sleep WITH us!”
 Her, “NO. MORE.
 KIDS.”
 Him, “You got it.”
 You have two more anyway.